Eagles are magnificent species of birds of prey and are revered worldwide for their strength and beauty.

 Bald Eagles have a wingspan of 6 to 7 feet (1.8 to 2.1 m), making them one of North America’s largest birds of prey.

-Their large wings allow them to soar and glide for long periods of time without flapping their wings.
+Their large wings allow them to soar and glide for long periods without flapping their wings.

-The Bald Eagle’s feathers are designed for flight, with a dense layer of down feathers for insulation and waterproofing and long, broad feathers on the wings that help to generate lift.
+The Bald Eagle’s feathers are designed for flight.
+A dense layer of down feathers provides insulation and waterproofing, and long, broad feathers on the wings help generate lift.

 The bird’s feathers also help to protect it from the cold, allowing it to survive in harsh winter conditions in Ohio and other northern regions.